baodrate/snap-sync/README.md

 The script iterates through all snapper configurations.
 For each configuration it creates a new local snapshot.
 If you have never synced to the specified device you will be prompted to enter a directory on the device where the backup snapshots will go.
-Additionally you are show the location of the backed up snapshot.
+Additionally you are shown the location of the backed up snapshot.
 If you have performed a backup to this device before, only the changes since the last backup have to be sent.